 Some of these cities, like St. Louis, Cincinnati and Minneapolis, are also seeing a surge of co-working places in which people can rent desks to work in a shared office environment, Trapasso said.

 If you’re considering a move, it’s a good idea to take a look at your credit scores to see what you can do to get them into top shape.
 The reason: A great credit score may be able to get you a better deal on a mortgage, because it contains a record of how well you’ve been paying your bills on time.
 And the lower your mortgage, the more money you’ll save over time.
-(You can view two of your free credit scores, updated monthly, on Credit.com.)
+(You can view two of your free credit scores, updated every 14 days, on Credit.com.)